lynnfaraday/aresmush.com/tutorials/code/troubleshooting.md

 * Try a [force-refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) in your web browser.
 * Troubleshoot using the web browser's debugging tools.
 In Chrome, for instance, you can open `View -> Developer -> Developer Tools` to see the Javascript console, which will tell you the error.

+## Web Sockets Not Working

+If you get a warning saying "The website is not receiving live updates from the game", it means that the websocket connection allowing real-time updates between the web page and the game isn't working.
+Regular page requests will be fine, but 'live' updates like scene poses or alerts about new mail messages won't come through.

+* Try a [force-refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) in your web browser.
+* Troubleshoot using the web browser's debugging tools.
+In Chrome, for instance, you can open `View -> Developer -> Developer Tools` to see the Javascript console, which will tell you the error.